 Have been trying to find a place for a quick family outing?
-Well tick the location off your travel plan because Devils Head Trail makes the perfect venue for your family fun picnic sesh and a bonded hike.
+Well tick the location off your travel plan because Devils Head Trail makes the perfect venue for your family fun picnic session and a bonded hike.

 Designated as a National Recreation Trail in 1979, this trail continues to bring its hikers close to nature, as well as the historic Devil’s Head Lookout.
 Also, Devils Head Trail provides a spectacular 100 mile, 360 panoramic view of the Colorado mountains, plains, rock formations, and forests.